icgc-dcc/dcc-docs/docs/portal/api.md

 ICGC API is a set of RESTful endpoints -- programmable interfaces over the Web -- that allows third-party developers to build automation scripts and apps.

-Please see [https://dcc.icgc.org/docs/](https://dcc.icgc.org/docs/) for detailed information on the API endpoints, representations and how the API responds to different requests.
+Please see the [API Endpoint Documentation](/portal/api-endpoints/) for detailed information on the API endpoints, representations and how the API responds to different requests.

 ## Controlled Access